 Schreiner, Thomas R. Spiritual Gifts: What They Are and Why They Matter.
 Nashville: B&H Academic, 2018.
 172 pp.; Pb. $16.99 Link to B&H Academic

-The final two chapters deal with the arguments for cessation of the gifts, first by dispensing with an unconvincing arguments and then offering a positive argument for the cessation of gifts.
-The key problem is Paul’s statement in 1 Corinthians 13:8-12 that “when the perfect comes” tongues will cease.
-If the “perfect” can be defined as the completed canon or spiritual maturity of the church, then the verse can be used to argue for cessation of tongues.
+The final two chapters deal with the arguments for the cessation of the gifts, first by dispensing with unconvincing arguments and then offering a positive argument for the cessation of gifts.
+The key problem is Paul’s statement in 1 Corinthians 13:8-12 that “when the perfect comes,” tongues will cease.
+If the “perfect” can be defined as the completed canon or spiritual maturity of the church, then the verse can be used to argue for the cessation of tongues.
 Schreiner argues this is not at all what Paul meant.
 When Paul said we will see Jesus “face-to-face,” he was referring to the second coming of Christ.

 Conclusion.
-Since this short book on spiritual gifts developed out of Schreiner’s teaching in the church rather than the academy, it is written to a general church audience.
-Some elements lack the exegetical details expected from a scholar like Schreiner and there are few pointers to more detailed studies (for example, the “perfect” in 1 Corinthians 13 requires more exegetical nuance than Schreiner is able to provide in this book).
+Since this short book on spiritual gifts developed from Schreiner’s teaching in the church rather than the academy, it is written to a general church audience.
+Some elements lack the exegetical details expected from a scholar like Schreiner, and there are few pointers to more detailed studies (for example, the “perfect” in 1 Corinthians 13 requires more exegetical nuance than Schreiner is able to provide in this book).
 Schreiner does not make a distinction between revelatory gifts and other service gifts.
 He includes revelatory gifts in both his categories (“gifts of speaking” and “gifts of service”).
 This might have served his purpose since the revelatory gifts (prophecy and tongues) can be associated with the foundation of the church.

-Some readers will approach this book with a fairly entrenched view on spiritual gifts and either find it affirming or unconvincing.
+Some readers will approach this book with a fairly entrenched view of spiritual gifts and either find it affirming or unconvincing.
 Schreiner has provided a basic primer on a biblical view of spiritual gifts which will serve well in church Bible studies and small group discussions.

 NB: Thanks to B&H Academic for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.